 If you have major defects discovered while you are "under-contract" during the Home Inspection phase, this forces you to chose a contractor to make repairs quickly and more costly than if you had the time to shop around to get estimates.

 Most often, when buyers see the Home Inspection report, they will over-estimate the cost of repairs.
 Putting you in a bind to renegotiate to your disadvantage.

-Yes, buyers have the right to obtain their own report and conditions of the home do change from the time of a pre-sales inspection to the time of an actual sale.
-But a great feature of a pre-sale inspection is that you have disclosed what is on the report, so no surprises to the buyer.
+Yes, buyers have the right to obtain their own report and conditions of the home do change from the time of a pre-listing inspection to the time of an actual sale.
+But a great feature of a pre-listing inspection is that you have disclosed what is on the report, so no surprises to the buyer.
 This virtually eliminates the buyer from backing out.

-Pre-Sales Home Inspections are a great way to releave stress and put money in your pocket.
+Pre-Sales Home Inspections are a great way to relieve stress and put money in your pocket.